evidence-dev/datasource-template/README.md

 Click the "Use this template" button above to create a new repository from this template.
 The convention for the repo name is `evidence-connector-[sourcename]`.

+Open your repository and run the following (you may need to run `chmod +x ./scaffold.sh` to make the scripts executable)

 ```bash
 ./scaffold.sh
 ./run-plugin.sh